District health board: Dissolution

-On 21 April 2021, Minister of Health Andrew Little announced that DHBs would be abolished and replaced by a public health agency to be called Te Whatu Ora (Health New Zealand), which will be modelled after the British National Health Service.
-In addition, a new Te Aka Whai Ora (Māori Health Authority) will be established to set up policies for Māori health and to decide and fund those who will deliver services.
-A Public Health Authority will also be established to centralise public health work.
+On 21 April 2021, Minister of Health Andrew Little announced that DHBs would be abolished and replaced by a public health agency to be called Te Whatu Ora (Health New Zealand), which was modelled after the British National Health Service.
+In addition, a new Te Aka Whai Ora (Māori Health Authority) was established to set up policies for Māori health and to decide and fund those who will deliver services.
+A Public Health Authority was also established to centralise public health work.
 The transition will occur over a three-year period with an interim Health New Zealand organisation being set up in late 2021.
 Legislation establishing the new organisation is expected to occur in mid-2022.
 The second phase from late 2022 will be the expansion and development over a two-to-three year period.

 Epidemiologist Michael Baker described the establishment of the district health board system as driven by neoliberalism and characterised it as an "absurd system".
 He welcomed the abolition of DHBs.

 In October 2021, the Sixth Labour Government introduced the Pae Ora (Healthy Futures) Bill to replace the country's district health boards with the new Te Whatu Ora.
 The legislation would also establish the Te Aka Whai Ora and a new Public Health Agency while strengthening the Ministry of Health's stewardship role.
 The bill passed its third reading on 7 June 2022.

 On 1 July 2022, the district health boards were formally disestablished, with Health New Zealand assuming control of all hospitals and health services.
 The DHB system's functions and operations were assumed by Te Whatu Ora, Te Aka Whai Ora, and the Health Ministry.
 In addition, Te Whatu Ora established four new regional divisions to manage health services in the former 20 district health boards: